semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 @## Accordion

-A table row can be expanded by accordion type.
-Within such a row, there can be almost anything (within reasonable limits).
-As a rule, this is more detailed information on line data - graph, text, links, etc.
+A table row can be expanded as an [Accordion](/components/accordion/).
+As a rule such row has more detailed information on row data - chart, text, links, etc.

-> 💡 If you have too much data inside the drop-down row, you may need to think about a separate page for them.
+> 💡 If you have too much data inside a row with accordion, you may need to think about a separate page for it.

 - The accordion row must have the `ChevronRight` icon in the leftmost column.
-It indicates that this line can be expanded. `ChevronRightXS` and color `--gray-300`.
+It indicates that this line can be expanded.
+Icon has M size and `--gray-300` color.
-- The line that opened additional data from must remain highlighted.
-The `active` state of a row has the same styles as the `hover` row.
+- The row that opened additional data from must remain highlighted.
+The `active` state of a row has `background-color: color-mod(var(--gray-100) a(80%));`.
-- When the row is open, the `ChevronRight` icon should change to `ChevronDown` of the same size and color.
+- When the row with accordion is opened, the `ChevronRight` icon should change to `ChevronDown` of the same size and color.
-- The internal line with detailed information has a lower border – `border-bottom: 1px solid var(--gray-300);`.
-It is necessary so that when several rows are opened, they do not merge with each other, and for other complex cases of using the accordion inside the table.
+- The row inside the accordion has `background-color: var(--gray-50);` and `border-bottom: 1px solid var(--gray-300);`.
+It is necessary so that when several rows with accordion are opened, they do not visually merge with each other.

 ![table with accordion](static/accordion.png)

 ### Opening an accordion from a table cell

-- If a value in a table cell should reveal the table, make sure to put the `ChevronRight` icon on it.
+- If a value in a table cell should open a row with accordion, make sure to put the `ChevronRight` icon next to it.
-- We place the icon to the left of the value, because it indicates that data on the accordion type will be opened here.
+- Place the icon to the left of the value, because it indicates that the table cell opens as accordion.

 ![table with accordion](static/accordion-2.png)

-In the `active` state, the cell must be additionally highlighted with the color `#EDEFEF` (or `var(--gray-300)` with 20% transparency).
-And the `ChevronRight` icon rotates `90deg`.
+In the `active` state, the cell must be additionally highlighted with the `background-color: color-mod(var(--gray-100) a(80%));`.
+And the `ChevronRight` icon changes to `ChevronDown` icon of the same size and color.

 ![table with accordion](static/accordion-3.png)

 @## Checkboxes

-If you need to select several rows in the table at the same time and perform actions on them, there should be a [Checkbox](/components/checkbox/) in the left part of the row.
+If you need to select several rows in the table at the same time and perform actions on them, add a [Checkbox](/components/checkbox/) in the leftmost cell of the each row.

 To highlight all rows, the table header must have the main [Checkbox](/components/checkbox/).
-When you click on the checkbox in the header, all the lines on **the first page are highlighted**.
+When you click on the checkbox in the header, all the rows on **the first page are highlighted as selected**.

 ![selected hover](static/selected-hover.png)